jhumbug/generator-static-app-skeleton/README.md

 ## Installation and Prerequisites
 You'll need a few things to be able to run this.
 First being node and npm.
 Go here to start that whole process: https://nodejs.org/

+Next you'll want to install yeoman globally. `npm install yo -g`

+Then you'll want to actually get this generator. `npm install -g generator-static-app-skeleton`

-Next you'll want to get gulp set up globally. `npm install --global gulp`
+Then you'll want to get gulp set up globally. `npm install -g gulp`

-Now it's time to install.
-First clone the repo.
-How could you forget that?

 Next run `npm install`.